rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Emitting Conversions
+The IL generator needs to select and emit conversions for operands based on the desired type and whether or not the operand is an lvalue, and whether or not the lvalue should be converted to an rvalue.
+This is partially covered by a series of macros, but they are insufficient and poorly named.

+There should be a function or macro that does the following:
+1. Converts lvalues into rvalues
+2. Converts the rvalue to the desired type
+3. If nothing else, puts the rvalue into a register

+Since aggregates and functions (not function pointers) cannot be cast and are either unassignable or have complicated assignments, this function should not be called on them.
+Expressions of these types should have their own separate code paths, or should not appear on the right hand side of an expression.

+The code generator should make sure that lvalues are always passed in registers, so that no other conversion function is necessary.

 ## Correct Parameter and Return Value Passing
 The AMD64 System V ABI specification contains an algorithm describing how parameters are to be passed.
 Fortunately, since I do not (at the moment) plan